concur/developer.concur.com/api-reference/travel-profile/01-profile-resource.markdown

 ***

 #### <a name="CustomFields"></a>CustomFields elements
 The CustomFields parent element contains a CustomField child element for each field.
-In order to receive this data, you must enable the Company Details scope.
-It contains the following child element:
+* Company Details scope must be enabled to receive the data.

 |  Element Name |  Data Type |  Description |
 | :----- | :----- | :----- |